masonfmatthews/rails_assignments/assignments/api_caching/README.md

 ## Description

-Given an existing application which pulls from the Github API and displays its results in an HTML page, add a database which will store the Github responses so that the API does not need to be queried repeatedly.
+Given an existing application which pulls from the GitHub API and displays its results in an HTML page, add a database which will store the GitHub responses so that the API does not need to be queried repeatedly.
 Decide on a cache invalidation strategy.

 ## Objectives